 Yes, it seems like the red one is slightly more obvious than the orange tint.
 However, do note that the color doesn’t last long.
 Therefore, if you are paying a steep premium just for color, you may like to rethink.

-I’ve repurchased two tubes of DHC Lip Cream in Okinawa last year and five tubes in Osaka last month.
-Does this show you how much I still love DHC Lip Cream after 5 years of usage?
+I’ve repurchased DHC Lip Cream every time I visit Japan.
+I replenished 2 tubes in Okinawa in 2018 and 5 in Osaka in 2019.
+In 2023, I repurchased DHC lip cream again in Tokyo.
+Does this show how much I still love DHC Lip Cream after close to a decade?

 Beauty lovers would know how rare it is to repurchase products for such an extensive period.
 In the beauty industry, new products come and go as they are often rebranded or repackaged to tempt us into trying/buying new things.
 Therefore, DHC Lip Cream is really an exception (in my instance) and it’s solely due to how effective it is in protecting the lips.
 This is no doubt one of my super beauty holy grails.